fireflysemantics/slice/README.md

 Lightweight Angular state management

+## Features

+- Dynamic creation of both object and entity stores
+- REST like API for CRUD Operations
+- Predicate<E> Support for `EStore` (Entity Store) slice definitions

 ## Introduction

 This is a lightweight minimal API built on top of `RxJS` for creating central updates / `Observable` notifcations for Javascript applications.